 News editors decide what to broadcast on television and what to write in newspapers.
 What factors influence these decisions?
 Do you think we become used to bad news?
 Should more good news be reported?

-News editors decide what to podcast on television and what to print in newspapers.
-What factors do you think influence these decisions?
-Do we become used to bad news?
-Would it be better if more good news was reported?
+News editors decide what to broadcast on television and what to print in the newspapers. what factors do you think influences these decisions? do we ecome used to bad news? would it be better if more good news was reported?

 The chart below shows the Japan’s population by age groups starting in 1960 and including a forecast to 2040.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.
 AT LEAST 150 WORDS